What Is Lead Generation? A Guide for Marketers

 Lead generation is crucial for any business growth.
 By focusing on generating high-quality leads, you provide sales teams with a contact base of consumers that match your ideal customer profile.
 This, in turn, increases revenue from conversions.

 Lead generation is also important for building your brand’s visibility and trust in your target audience.
-Even though not all of them are ready to buy your product when they first learn about it, you can nurture them until they eventually become sales-qualified leads.
+Even though not all of them are ready to buy your product when they first learn about it, you can nurture them via a B2B marketing funnel until they eventually become sales-qualified leads.

 It means they are less likely to give your sales team a cold shoulder when they reach out to close the deal.